 The CEB evaluates evidence and testimony to determine whether violations exist, decides how much compliance time to allow, and also orders per diem fines which can result in liens against property for failure to comply by the ordered deadline.
-If the property owner fails to comply by the CEB's previously ordered compliance date, the SM hears the same case to consider lien certification.
+If the property owner fails to comply by the CEB's previously ordered compliance date, the CEB hears the same case to consider lien certification.
 These lien certification hearings are an opportunity for property owners to appear again and request additional time without penalty to correct violations.

-- CCAD Procedural Book II - CEB/SM
+- CCAD Procedural Book II - CEB/SM (coming soon)

 - CEB Rules of Procedure

-- CEB and SM Agendas
+- CEB Agendas